Ground Number: 383

 The host club Farleigh Rovers play in the Combined Counties Division 1, probably most well known for being the league below the one that AFC Wimbledon started in after their formation in 2002.
 They have never been higher than this league, their best ever finish being 5th in 2005.
 The club is based near Warlingham in Surrey, in the village of Farleigh.

-PARSONAGE FIELD is quite a basic ground, as is normally the case at step 6.
+PARSONAGE FIELD is quite a basic ground, as is normally the case in step 6.
 There is just the one area of cover, with mainly standing and a couple of benches, should you wish to sit.
 In fact, that side is the only area of ground that was accessible on my visit, with the other sides too close to the pitch to walk along.
 There is a very good tea bar, with plenty more choice than normal at this level.
 The clubhouse is reasonable too, being smart and modern and with plenty of club stuff on the walls.
+For whatever reason, I failed to get enough decent photos on my visit, so some are 'borrowed' from various places, although the majority are my own.